 The Upper House, Pacific Place, 88 Queensway, Admiralty | (+852) 2918 1838

 A bit off the beaten path, Crown Wine Cellars is mostly known only to Hong Kong’s wine-loving circles as a world-class wine cellar.
-This boozy basement is topped with a colonial-style conservatory that boasts a handmade mosaic feature wall and is semi-hidden by the surrounding flora, making for a gorgeous venue with a fantastic wine list.
-Another wow factor: The site used to be old World War Two bunkers and was named a UNESCO Asia Pacific Heritage Site in 2007.
+This boozy basement is topped with a colonial-style conservatory that boasts a handmade mosaic feature wall and is semi-hidden by the surrounding flora, making for a gorgeous wedding venue with a fantastic wine list.
+Another wow factor: The site used to be old Second World War bunkers and was named a UNESCO Asia Pacific Heritage Site in 2007.

 Crown Wine Cellars, 18 Deep Water Bay Drive, Shouson Hill | (+852) 2580 6287

-As expected from the exceptional design tastes of the late Sir David Tang, Howard’s Gourmet has a classical beauty, with chandeliers, large French windows, and sumptuous textiles, for a venue that your entire party will enjoy luxuriating in.
-There is also a dim and elegant bar, and a cigar lounge, and the kitchen here also serves some of Hong Kong’s finest Cantonese dishes.
+As expected from the exceptional design tastes of the late Sir David Tang, Howard’s Gourmet is classically beautiful, with chandeliers, large French windows, and sumptuous textiles—a venue that your entire party will enjoy luxuriating in.
+There is also an elegant bar and a cigar lounge, and the kitchen here serves some of Hong Kong’s finest Cantonese dishes.

 Howard’s Gourmet, 5/F, CCB Tower, 3 Connaught Road Central, Central | (+852) 2115 3388

 The Lawn, the famously lush and well-maintained stretch of green right next to the water, is one of the Hong Kong Country Club’s most charming features.
-It overlooks the waters of Deep Water Bay and lends an idyllic vibe to the setting, reminiscent of a luxurious beachside resort on a far-flung island destination.
-There is also an adventure playground to keep the little ones occupied so they’re not wreaking havoc out of boredom.
+It overlooks the soothing waters of Deep Water Bay and lends an idyllic vibe to the wedding venue, reminiscent of a luxurious beachside resort on a far-flung island destination.
+There is also an adventure playground to keep the little ones occupied so they are not wreaking havoc out of boredom!

 Hong Kong Country Club, 188 Wong Chuk Hang Road, Deep Water Bay | (+852) 2870 6396